Zooming In: Strategies for Concrete Learners

 - What You Will Learn

 - CE Credit

-This course focuses on developing rule-based social learning activities that connect to educational standards and support the student with significant social attention and social interpretation challenges.
-We will concentrate specifically on students who are described as Challenged Social Communicators (CSC) or Emerging Social Communicators (ESC) on our Social Thinking–Social Communication Profile.
+This course focuses on developing rule-based social learning activities that connect to educational standards and support the student, client, or patient with significant social attention and social interpretation challenges.
+We will concentrate specifically on individuals who are described as Challenged Social Communicators (CSC) or Emerging Social Communicators (ESC) on our Social Thinking–Social Communication Profile.
 These students are more literal, more aloof, miss sarcasm, are less organized, show marked difficulty reading social contextual cues from people and situations, comprehending reading material, and expressing themselves through writing, and they appear more awkward in their attempts to socially engage with their peers.
 (See this article for more common characteristics of people described as described as Challenged Social Communicators or Emerging Social Communicators.)
 The day will explore the power of social attention using video clips to provide explicit and practical examples for teaching basic social concepts to encourage the development of theory of mind (perspective taking), sharing social attention, and awareness of trickery.